 Pick the right platform

-Manage your time and resources, by deciding where you don’t need to be.
-Give yourself permission to stop wasting time on platforms which don’t work.
+With targeted distribution, you must manage your time and resources, by deciding where you don’t need to be.
+Give yourself permission to stop wasting time on platforms that don’t work.
 After studying their analytics, content powerhouse Coppyblogger, deleted their Facebook page – despite the fact that they had 30,000 followers – because they were having significantly better results elsewhere.
 If they can specialize, so can you.

 Pick the right people.

 If you want to get noticed, you will need to distribute your content to the targeted audience beyond your regular blog roll and social media accounts.
 One strategy is to reach out to influential people and ask them to share what you have written.
 The person doesn’t have to be a celebrity, though if you know Taylor Swift personally you might want to cash in a favor.
 Look instead for “influencers” in your industry; people who seem to be thought leaders who share industry-specific knowledge, have a loyal audience online, and share with your targeted audience.

 Keep in mind that people who are really influential will get lots of requests to share information, so your request needs to be compelling.
 What are they getting out of the relationship?
 Be sure you have read the influencer’s content before you ask them to share something you have written.
 Take the time to explain how it supports or complements what they have already shared.
 A good way to start the conversation is by sharing some of their information in a tweet or LinkedIn update.